Madeline Levin, MPH, Nicolas J. Jury, PhD, Kousha Mohseni, MS, Varuna Srinivasan, MBBS MPH, National Center for Health Research

-Researchers brought together data from several studies to see if antidepressants increased suicide risk in adults over 25 as well.
+In 2010, researchers brought together data from several studies to see if antidepressants increased suicide risk in adults over 25 as well.
 They found no significant increase in risk of suicide for adults taking antidepressants.
 A 2011 study in the United Kingdom (UK), which included over 60,000 patients between the ages of 65 and 100, did not find a significant increase in suicide risk for adults over 65 who take antidepressants.
 However, the study also reported that mirtazapine and venlafaxine were the antidepressants that were much more likely to be taken by adults who attempted suicide or harmed themselves, or that died from other causes.

-A different UK study published in 2015 that included more than 238,000 adults ages 20 to 64 years of age reported that patients reported that patients mirtazapine, venlafaxine, or trazodone were much more likely to commit suicide or attempt suicide/self-harm compared to patients taking a SSRI.
+A different UK study published in 2015 that included more than 238,000 adults ages 20 to 64 years of age reported that patients reported that patients taking mirtazapine, venlafaxine, or trazodone were much more likely to commit suicide or attempt suicide/self-harm compared to patients taking a SSRI.
 In contrast, a study of almost 300,000 adults ages 18 and older who started taking antidepressants between 1997 and 2005 found no meaningful difference in risk for suicide when comparing the different types of antidepressants.

 It is hard to make sense of these contradictory different findings for adults.
-However, since antidepressants like venlafaxine and mirtazapine are often tried only when SSRIs are not effective, the people who take them may have depression that is more difficult to treat with medication.
+However, since antidepressants like venlafaxine and mirtazapine are usually tried only when SSRIs are not effective, the people who take them may have depression that is more difficult to treat with medication.
 Therefore, the lack of success in treating depression with different medications may be the reason why those patients are more likely to try to kill themselves.

 Risks vs. Benefits